LucasACBr/LucasACBr/README.md

 ###

-<p align="left">My name is Lucas Simões and I'm a Control and Automation Engineering Student, from Brazil</p>
+<p align="left">My name is Lucas Simões and I'm a Control and Automation Engineering Engineer, from Brazil</p>

 ###